 Coronavirus 2nd Wave?
-Nope, The U.S. Is Still Stuck In The lst One
+Nope, The U.S. Is Still Stuck In The 1st One

 The stay-at-home measures and other social distancing efforts that states undertook this spring served to push the reproduction number to slightly below 1 — to 0.91, according to an estimate by Youyang Gu, an independent modeler whose work is highly regarded by prominent epidemiologists.

-These efforts stopped the upward spiral of cases.
+This halted the upward spiral of cases.
 But because the reproduction number was still so close to 1, the curve of new infections never really bent sharply downward.
 Essentially most of the U.S. reached a kind of steady state — with each infected person passing the virus on to one new person in a regular drip-drip of new infections and new deaths.

-"If things stay basically status quo and we continue doing what we're doing, we're going to continue seeing 25,000 to 30,000 additional deaths a month for the foreseeable future," Jha says.

 Now that states have opened up, the reproduction number has started to creep back up above 1.
 According to Gu's analysis, that is now the case in more than two-thirds of the states.

-Assuming the reproduction number stays around 1, the U.S. won't likely see the kind of runaway run-up in cases that was so alarming in New York.
+So far, at least, the reproduction number has been hovering at just above 1.
+Assuming that remains the case, the U.S. won't see the kind of runaway run-up in cases that was so alarming in New York.
 But it does mean cases and deaths will continue to accrue steadily.

+"If things stay basically status quo and we continue doing what we're doing, we're going to continue seeing 25,000 to 30,000 additional deaths a month for the foreseeable future," Jha says.

-Grim as it is, even this picture may be overly rosy, says Jha.
+Grim as it is, even this picture may be overly rosy, Jha adds.
 "I'm worried that the idea that we're going to stay flat all summer is a very optimistic view of what is going to happen over the next three months," he says.

-To maintain a reproduction number that's close to 1, or better yet, push it back to just under 1, "would take a lot of work," Jha says.
+To maintain a reproduction number that's just over 1, or better yet, push it back to just under 1, even in the midst of further re-opening "would take a lot of work," Jha says.
 "You'd have to have really substantially ramped-up testing and isolation [of new cases]."
 There's also evidence emerging that widespread use of masks by people when they are out in public could help, Jha notes.
 Unfortunately, he says, it is hard to envision the U.S. adopting any of these practices to a sufficient degree "based on where we are today."

 The seasonal effect